saintcore/ansible-role-haproxy/README.md

 * **Keepalived**: For high-availability clustering, managing virtual router redundancy protocol (VRRP) to ensure the service's VIP remains active even if a node fails.
 * **Coraza-SPOA**: A high-performance Web Application Firewall (WAF) using the HAProxy Stream Processing Offload Agent (SPOA) protocol.
 It comes pre-integrated with the **Core Rule Set (CRS)** to provide protection against common web attack categories (like SQL Injection, XSS, etc.).
+* **Certs/Certbot**: Request and renew certs with certbot-standalone to use with haproxy.

 Requirements
 ------------